honeydew-sc/honeydew-ng/docs/reference/all-rules.md

 - Startle: Honeydew will add a cookie to get around the interstitial popups in Startle, and then it will refresh the page.

+### Given I am on the (.\*) error page

+The browser will visit a url, but Honeydew will not check for an error page.

+    Given I am on the /oops error page
+    Given I am on the /non-existent.html error page

 ### Given I am new user on the (.\*) page